thephpleague/commonmark/docs/1.5/extensions/external-links.md

 ### `internal_hosts`

-This option defines a whitelist of hosts which are considered non-external and should not receive the external link treatment.
+This option defines a list of hosts which are considered non-external and should not receive the external link treatment.

 This can be a single host name, like `'example.com'`, which must match **exactly**.